Continental Deli Bar Bistro

 Behind Newtown's Continental Deli is Porteño's Elvis Abrahanowicz and sommelier Joe Valore, and their dream is to share canned food with us.
 Really.
 Perhaps not the tin spaghetti that you grew up eating, but the marinated octopus and boquerones they grew up eating, alongside some tasty morsels they've made and canned themselves.

-As you walk into their Australia Street deli, you'll be greeted with shoulders of prosciutto hanging from the ceiling, glass cabinets stocked with mature cheese and shelves of obscure dry goods that you simply must have.
+As you walk into their Australia Street deli in Newtown, you'll be greeted with shoulders of prosciutto hanging from the ceiling, glass cabinets stocked with mature cheese and shelves of obscure dry goods that you simply must have.
 Welcome to heaven.
-The upstairs bistro has plenty of seats, but we like to prop ourselves at the deli counter or, if we're lucky, nab one of the two tables at the front.
+The upstairs bistro has plenty of seats, but we like to prop ourselves at the deli counter or, if we're lucky, nab one of the two sun-soaked tables at the front.

-One side of the laminated menu is taken up entirely by tinned Ortiz seafood, including sardines, three types of anchovies and mussels, plus octopus, sea urcin and squid in ink to name a mere few — if you want to taste a variety, go with the house seafood plate ($35).
+One side of the laminated menu is taken up entirely by tinned Ortiz seafood, including sardines, three types of anchovies and mussels, plus octopus, sea urcin and squid in ink to name a mere few.
 The kitchen kindly peels back the lid and adds a few wheat crackers to the side.
-Yes, it's expensive, but you'll be far from disappointed.
+Yes, it's a bit expensive, but you'll be far from disappointed.

 The other side of the menu consists of cold cuts, cheeses and tinned seafood.
-While most venues create the charcuterie for you, here you can handpick each individual item so you get exactly what you want and nothing you don't.
-Some wise choices would be the locally-made prosciutto ($13), jamon Iberico ($20) and wagyu bresaola ($19.00).
-Maybe not the Cambados baby eels ($85), unless you're celebrating a promotion.
-A big promotion.
+While most venues create the charcuterie for you, here you can handpick each individual item, so you get exactly what you want and nothing you don't.
+Some wise choices would be the locally-made prosciutto ($16), jamon Iberico ($42) and wagyu bresaola ($23).

 For lunch there are a few sandwiches on offer, which are simply made with high-quality ingredients.
-Try the classic mortadella or ham, cheese and butter pickle sandwich ($12-$16), which are more than just the sum of their parts.
-There's also steak tartare ($24) and fish and chips ($18) for heartier lunch options.
+Try the classic mortadella or ham, cheese and butter pickle sandwich ($16), which are more than just the sum of their parts.
+There's also the meatball sub ($24) and fish and chips sanga ($24) for heartier lunch options at Continental Deli Bar Bistro.

-You know the canning has got out of hand when you order a Martini — or Mar-tinny ($15) — which is opened and poured from the tin by the bartender, who could be out of a job the way things are going.
-The Accountant ($20) is also worth a try — a concoction of cognac, vermouth, Italian liqueur and orange bitters.
+You know the canning has got out of hand when you order a Martini — or Mar-tinny ($19) — which is opened and poured from the tin by the bartender, who could be out of a job the way things are going.
+This bad boy even helped both the Newtown and CBD delis get through lockdown — the price dropped down to $12 and was made available for takeaway for the first-time ever as soon as the NSW Government deemed it legal.

 Images: Kimberley Low.